top of page

 Your veterinarian may prescribe injections for:

-• Diabetes treatment (insulin)
+• Diabetes management (insulin)

-• Allergy control (allergen extract)
+• Allergy treatment (allergen extracts)

 • Pain management or chronic conditions